Expert Witness Doctors and Misconduct as an Expert Witness

 Registered Medical Practitioner Expert Witnesses whose approach is reckless or incompetent or otherwise deficient are likely to face GMC investigation and subsequent fitness to practise (FTP) proceedings before the MPTS for misconduct, as well as risk being imprisoned by the Civil Courts, for contempt.
 Doctors who take on expert witness work will now have to ensure a high level of competence and a greater understanding of the area of law in which their expert opinion is to be given, as well as properly structuring their reports, with accurate and sufficently detailed content.

-In the case of Kumar v General Medical Council (GMC) EWHC 2688 (Admin), the High Court held that the GMC’s FTP panel’s findings that the doctor had been guilty of misconduct because of reckless conduct and various other deficiencies in a number of regards would stand, as there was nothing wrong with the GMC (now MPTS) panel’s approach to the case before them or their written determination.
+In the case of Kumar v General Medical Council (GMC) EWHC 2688 (Admin), the High Court held that the GMC’s FTP panel’s findings that the doctor had been guilty of misconduct because of reckless conduct and various other deficiencies in a number of regards (relating to his role as an expert) would stand, as there was nothing wrong with the GMC (now MPTS) panel’s approach to the case before them or with their written determination.

 The appeal court confirmed [at 59] following a careful reading of GMC v Meadow EWCA Civ 1390 that: ‘rarely, absent bad faith or recklessness, will the giving of honest albeit mistaken expert evidence amount to misconduct…[that]…does not mean that misconduct can only arise in cases where recklessness or bad faith are proven.
 The overriding test remains that in Preiss. …the actual giving of evidence in court, oral or written, or the preparation and content of a report for use in the court, may be of such a nature or degree of incompetence or negligence that it amounts to misconduct without bad faith or recklessness, as the Court of Appeal recognises.